PPM News - Results from #24

 Quick Links

-The PPM is recognized by the following:
+The PPM is recognised by the following:

 1. PMI (Project Management Institute) – USA and Globally